Lionello Balestrieri: Biography

 Music continued to inspire his art for decades.
 In 1898, he painted the Death of Mimì (illustrated below) (Museum of the City, New York), for which Balestrieri painted himself as Rodolfo.
 In 1899, he painted a canvas depicting Beethoven (Kreutzer Sonata), This painting, which was awarded a prize at the 1900 Universal Exposition in Paris and in 1901 in Venice, brought him fame.
 The painting depicts a dimly lit garret-like apartment with a strand of listeners along the left wall, each in their own mood, while a violinist plays between them and a furnace.
 The face of the musician is hidden, and the wall has the empty gaze of a plaster mask of Beethoven.
 Numerous reproductions were made and sold of the painting.

 By the 20th century he had come to know prominent composers such as Puccini, Giordano and Cilea.
 In 1902, when his mentor Morelli was dying, he travelled to Naples; from this encounter came another prominent work: The last days of Domenico Morelli, first exhibited in Monaco (1902), then in Venice (1903), and now on display at the Galleria Civica of Udine.

 Balestrieri continued to paint Romantic subjects, tinged with emotion, specially referring to music.
 His style often changed with exposure to other currents such as Impressionism, the Macchiaioli style, but also styles compelled by a social realism.
 However, in 1914, he left Paris and settled in Naples, where he was recruited to direct the Institute of Fine Arts.
 In Naples, he often favored landscapes, but also painted many genre scenes and portraits.

 He was briefly linked to a group of artists calling themselves the Gruppo degli Ostinati (Group of Obstinates); including Alberto Chiancone, Franco Girosi (1896-1987), Giovanni Brancaccio, Eugenio Viti, Manfredi Franco and Francesco Galante; meeting at the Caffè Tripoli at Piazza del Plebiscito; and urging the introduction of Modernist styles into the Neapolitan art circles.
 By the 1920s under the influence of Futurism, he painted works such as "Musical Sensations (1923), and also painted works celebrating Fascist power and Mussolini, such as Victorious March.
 In the 1950s, he experimented with modernist, cubist canvases.
 Late in life, he decided to return to Cetona, still painting landscapes when he died.

 In his hometown of Cetona, a foundation named after the painter was established with the aim of fostering cultural events.
-It has organized, with the help of the comune, a number of restrospectives of the painter and his circle, including one in 2015 at the Palazzo Minutelli Ciolo (city hall).
+It has organized, with the help of the comune, a number of retrospectives of the painter and his circle, including one in 2015 at the Palazzo Minutelli Ciolo (city hall).